PolloVerde2/dynamic-fps/README.md

 # Dynamic FPS

-Geode mod for geometry dash.
+Geode mod for Geometry Dash.

 Changes the game's framerate when sitting in the menu to save resources.